saeloun/miru-web/CONTRIBUTING.md

 - Suggest improvements to existing workflows
 - Propose an entirely new feature

+You can also join our Discord channel to chat with the team and other contributors.

 ## Setup

 The Readme contains all the setup information you'd require.
 Please follow the instructions there to get started.